wdporter/i-am-that-vuepress/23-discrimination-leads-to-detachment/readme.md

 **Q:**&ensp;To be a superman one must be a man first.
 Manhood is the fruit of innumerable experiences: Desire drives to experience.
 Hence at its own time and level desire is right.

 **M:**&ensp;All this is true in a way.
 But a day comes when you have amassed enough and must begin to build.
-Then sorting out and discarding (viveka-vairagya) are absolutely necessary.
+Then sorting out and discarding (<span class=tooltip>viveka<span class=tooltiptext>Discrimination; discrimination between the true and the false, the real and the unreal. *Viveka* is an expression of the spiritual consciousness hidden behind the mind.
+It leads to *vairagya*.</span></span>–<span class=tooltip>vairagya<span class=tooltiptext>Dispassion, indifference to the pains and pleasures of the material world.</span></span>) are absolutely necessary.
 Everything must be scrutinised and the unnecessary ruthlessly destroyed.
 Believe me, there cannot be too much destruction.
 For in reality nothing is of value.
 Be passionately dispassionate — that is all.